-Brown sugar: Adds sweetness and a hint of molasses flavor to balance the saltiness.
+Brown sugar: Adds sweetness and helps balance the spicy and salty flavors.

-Gochujang: A spicy Korean chili paste that adds heat and depth.
+Gochujang: A Korean chili paste that brings heat and a bit of sweetness.

-Ginger: Adds a warm, spicy, and slightly sweet flavor.
+Ginger: Adds a warm, slightly spicy flavor that complements the garlic.

 Technique Tip for Perfecting This Sauce